 Research and Education

-IEI specializes in programs related to Indigenous research and education.
+IEI specializes in programs related to collaborations with Indigenous and Western research and education.

 Example Activities: